-Enjoy selected virtual exhibitions online at your convenience, from across town, from around the world, and at any time.
+Enjoy selected exhibitions online at your convenience, from across town, from around the world, and at any time.

 The Museum's Collection

 "Slices of the Collection" are selections by the curators to give an overview of some of the themes running through the Museum's collection of 20,000 works of art.
 The core of the New Mexico Museum of Art collection collection is from the Southwest, particularly New Mexico, made by artists who have worked, lived, or been influenced by travel through the region since the introduction of the railway, around 1880.